lyu-ai/agentok/README.md

 ## 🤖 What is FlowGen

-FlowGen is a tool built for [AutoGen](https://microsoft.github.io/autogen/), a great agent framework from Microsoft Research.
+FlowGen is a tool built for [AutoGen](https://microsoft.github.io/autogen/), a great agent framework from Microsoft and [a lot of contributors](https://github.com/microsoft/autogen?tab=readme-ov-file#contributors-wall).

-AutoGen streamlines the process of creating multi-agent applications with its clear and user-friendly approach.
-FlowGen takes this accessibility a step further by offering visual tools that simplify the building and management of agent workflows with AutoGen.
+We regard AutoGen as one of the best frontier technology for next-generation Multi-Agent Applications.
+FlowGen elevates this concept, providing intuitive visual tools that streamline the construction and oversight of complex agent-based workflows, thereby simplifying the entire process for creators and developers.

 ### Visual Flow Editing

+You can create a flow from scratch, or fork from a template.
+The flow is visualized as a graph, and you can drag and drop nodes to build agents in flow style.

 ![flow-0](./website/static/img/screenshot-flow-0.png)